sajidsarker/sajidsarker.github.io/_posts/2022-11-19-economic-program-interventions-in-urban-poverty-alleviation.md

 Controlled for:
 - Exogenous shocks
 - Time variant and invariant factors
-- Observed characteristic heterogeneities in households
+- Observed heterogeneities in household characteristics
 - Stratified sampling of impoverished urban populations